Top Trade School Jobs 2026: Salaries, Training & ROI

 Construction and Industrial Trades

-• Solar Photovoltaic Installer: Assemble and maintain solar panels on rooftops or other structures.
-This field is projected to grow 42 percent by 2034.
+Solar Photovoltaic Installer: Assemble and maintain solar panels on rooftops or other structures.
+This field is projected for significant growth.

-• Wind Turbine Technician: Install, inspect, and maintain wind turbines.
-This is one of the fastest growing occupations, with a projected growth of 50 percent by 2034.
+Wind Turbine Technician: Install, inspect, and maintain wind turbines.
+This is one of the fastest growing occupations.

 Healthcare and Wellness